inadarei/restagent/README.md

 * Elegant and intuitive API.
 * Minimize boilerplate to make working with HTTP from PHP enjoyable.
-* Providing rich set of functionality for RESTful interactions.
+* Provide rich set of functionality for RESTful interactions.

 RestAgent's API is inspired by the simplicity of the API in [SuperAgent](https://github.com/visionmedia/superagent) library for Node.js by TJ Holowaychuk.